ayns01/dijkstra-algorithm/README.md

 }
 char* getNodes()
 {
-    return "A,B,C,D,E,F,G"; //these are the nodes of the graph!
+    return "A,B,C,D,E,F"; //these are the nodes of the graph!
 }
 char* getEdges()
 {